Dr Peter Friedland

 In addition to undergraduate and postgraduate teaching and training, Prof Friedland, who is head of department otolaryngology head neck skull base surgery at Sir Charles Gairdner Hospital, Perth conducts clinical research at both the hospital and the Ear Science Institute of Australia.

-Prof Friedland’s ENT practice at Joondalup Health Campus (on Lakeside Drive) has a focus on both adult and paediatric general otolaryngology.
+Prof Friedland’s ENT practice on Lakeside Drive in Joondalup has a focus on both adult and paediatric general otolaryngology.
 His special interests include otology, chronic ear disease, hearing loss and rehabilitation, paediatric otolaryngology, endoscopic sinus surgery and voice and swallowing disorders.